Your landlord gives you a Notice to Quit

 You can learn more about some common defenses in eviction cases.
-MassLegalHelp also offers sample answer and counterclaim forms, as well as motion to dismiss and discovery forms.
-Talk to an attorney first to find out which may be appropriate to file.
+Use Massachusetts Defense for Eviction (MADE) to help legally respond to your court eviction.
+Find sample answer and counterclaim forms, as well as motion to dismiss and discovery forms on MassLegalHelp.
+Talk to an attorney to find out which may be appropriate to file.

 Before you go to court, be prepared